 Definitely.
 You can prep the sauce 2 days in advance, and you can even marinate the chicken in the sauce before adding to the Crock Pot / Instant Pot up to a day in advance.

 - Crock Pot of Instant Pot

-- In a medium sized bowl, mix together all ingredients, except chicken, and whisk together.
+- In a medium sized bowl, mix together all ingredients, except chicken and broccoli, and whisk together.